google/WebFundamentals/src/content/en/updates/2017/02/lighthouse-jan.md

-As you've seen, we've focused on making the report less visually cluttered by adding tabular data, hiding extraneous help text, and adding new features to make navigating the data, easier.
+As you've seen, we've focused on making the report less visually cluttered by adding tabular data, hiding extraneous help text, and adding new features to make it easier to navigate the data.

 ### Emulation settings